andrewtweber/laravel-etsy/README.md

 }
 ```

-## Extending
+## Extending Models

-If you need to extend any of the Etsy classes, you can do so and update the configuration
+If you need to extend any of the Etsy models or pivots, you can do so and update the configuration
-to point to the new model.
+to point to your model class.

 Sample model: